matthewgarethlam/matthewgarethlam/README.md

 🗃 I was previously at University College London where I studied Geography and Data Science.

-🗺 I love making maps and innovating with spatial data.

 ⌨️ R and Python

 💬 Ask me about open-source spatial data science and R!